 Mobile menu

-Home » What is Celiac Disease? » Related Conditions » Peripheral Neuropathy
+Home » What is Celiac Disease? » Celiac Disease Symptoms » Celiac Disease Symptoms: Peripheral Neuropathy

 What is Peripheral Neuropathy?

 Peripheral neuropathy describes a variety of disorders of the peripheral nervous system—which includes the face, arms, legs, torso, feet, hands, and some nerves in the skull.
 People who have peripheral neuropathy commonly experience pain, numbness, tingling, weakness and other muscle or nerve-related symptoms.
-Symptoms of neuropathy often begin slowly and in one specific area, and eventual spread and intensify.
-Neuropathy often affects people with autoimmune diseases, however other factors that may increase risk of neuropathy include:
+Symptoms of neuropathy often begin slowly and in one specific area, and eventually spread and intensify.
+Neuropathy frequently affects people with autoimmune diseases.
+Other factors that may increase the risk of neuropathy include:

 • Alcohol abuse